Chronic kidney disease in cats: Physiological basics

-The kidney is a vital organ with a variety of tasks.
-It plays an important role in maintaining the water, electrolyte and acid-base balance, in the excretion of toxic metabolic degradation products such as urea and in the recovery of valuable substances such as glucose, amino acids, peptides and minerals initially filtered out of the blood during ultrafiltration in the renal corpuscles.
+The kidney is a vital organ with a variety of responsibilities.
+It plays an important role in maintaining the water, electrolyte and acid-base balance.
+It excretes toxic metabolic degradation products such as urea.
+It also recovers valuable substances such as glucose, amino acids, peptides and minerals initially filtered out of the blood during ultrafiltration in the renal corpuscles.
 In addition, endogenous and exogenous substances are metabolized and broken down in the kidneys—the kidney is therefore a central metabolic organ alongside the liver.
-Finally, some hormone-active substances such as renin, erythropoietin and calcitriol (active form of vitamin D_{3}).
-As a result, the organ plays an important role in the regulation of blood pressure, new blood formation and the calcium and phosphorus balance and thus the bonemetabolism.
+Finally, some hormone-active substances are secreted by the kidney, such as renin, erythropoietin and calcitriol (active form of vitamin D_{3}).
+As a result, the organ plays an important role in the regulation of blood pressure, new blood formation and the balance of calcium and phosphorus, and is thus crucial to bone metabolism, as well.

 As carnivores, cats are particularly dependent on the intake of animal proteins because glucose formation from amino acids is their most important energy source.
 The enzymes of amino acid degradation are adapted to the high protein intake and their activity is largely independent of the protein supply in the diet, so that cats break down endogenous proteins (especially from the muscles) when there is a lack of protein intake (catabolic metabolic state).
 Meat and offal also contain vital nutrients for the cat, such as Vitamin A, Taurin or arachidonic acid.
 Compared to a normal human diet, cats consume around six times as much phosphate in their diet with standard cat food.
 This makes it difficult to achieve a similar phosphorus reduction in cat food as is aimed at in human medicine for human kidney diets.